How to Create and Export SRT Captions in Premiere Pro

 PHFVNqy MPagc2K1gclAfA2I8LRFYmGqGgGSGDHVsmsVfXeUZQ4F6R2MEJjN49GoBrreICtyxXuq72GNMAh8MJRORT48V

-In the Export options, simply select Create Sidecar file.
+In the Export options, select Create Sidecar file.

 Now it’s time to upload your .srt file to your SoMe platform of choice.
 Uploading the .srt file to social media is very simple.
 Let’s look at a few: